 Is Echinopsis subdenudata toxic to cats and dogs?

-I have no idea and can’t find any info on this.
-Sorry!
 In any case, it would be a good idea to keep this cactus away from your pets (and children).
-Its spikes are tiny but touching them can still be quite painful.
+Its spikes are tiny but touching them can still be a bit painful.

-If you have any more quesitons about Echinopsis subdenudata or want to share your own experiences with this lovely cactus, don’t hesitate to leave a comment below!
+If you have any more questions about Echinopsis subdenudata or want to share your own experiences with this lovely cactus, don’t hesitate to leave a comment below!